-- If CreateSpace or KDP owns the ISBN or if it is CreateSpace or KDP exclusive, it cannot be transferred.
+- If KDP owns the ISBN or if it is KDP exclusive, it cannot be transferred.
 You must get a new ISBN.
 See below.

 - Once you have deselected and saved, head on over to the Help/Contact section and send KDP an email letting them know you are distributing your book to IngramSpark and you need them to release your ISBN.
 This is VERY important because as I mentioned earlier, when you try to load your book to IngramSpark, using the same ISBN (because that’s what you should do) – IngramSpark believes it’s already in use.
 Because in theory, CreateSpace is “distributing” to them through expanded distribution.